now8-org/api/docs/docs/topics/code_structure.md

 ### Entrypoints

-This component provides access to the `ntapi` package functionality.
+This component provides access to the `now8_api` package functionality.
 The main entrypoint is a HTTP REST API but other entrypoints, such as CLIs, should be placed here.